mparno/fenics-web/source/doc/demos/pde/poisson/python/documentation.rst

 We begin by defining a mesh of the domain and a finite element function space :math:`V` relative to this mesh.
-As the unit square is a very standard domain, we can use a built-in mesh provided by the class ``UnitSquare``.
+As the unit square is a very standard domain, we can use a built-in mesh provided by the class :py:class:`UnitSquare`.
 In order to create a mesh consisting of 32 x 32 squares with each square divided into two triangles, we do as follows

 .. code-block:: python